 Yael Linn (ed.), Lexington Books, U.K. pp. 79 – 94, in English.

-Introduction Chapter of my book "Space Between The Letters"
+Introduction Chapter of my book "Reading Between the Lines"

 Abstract: Emmanuel Levinas, one of the twentieth century's greatest philosophers, frequently